-Starting in July 2018, the Trump Administration announced a series of lists covering thousands of categories of Chinese origin products subject to potential U.S. special tariffs of 10% to 25% of import value, in addition to the regular tariffs that have historically applied to such products.
+Starting in July 2018, the Trump Administration announced a series of lists covering thousands of categories of Chinese origin products subject to potential U.S. special tariffs in addition to the regular tariffs that have historically applied to such products.
 Certain of the Company's packaging products became subject to a U.S. special 10% tariff in September 2018, which was increased to 25% effective May 10, 2019.
-In addition, all of the Company's smart watches became subject to a U.S. special 15% tariff on September 1, 2019, and in a third-party ruling, U.S. Customs and Border Patrol ("CBP") originally took the position that this U.S. special 15% tariff applies broadly to China-sourced cases and bands on watches assembled in China and other countries.
+In addition, smart watches became subject to a U.S. special 15% tariff on September 1, 2019.
+In addition, U.S. Customs and Border Patrol ("CBP") originally took the position that the U.S. special 15% tariff applies broadly to China-sourced cases and bands on traditional watches wherever assembled.
 CBP later revised its position to exclude China-sourced cases from the special tariff so long as the associated watch movement was not sourced in China.
-Under CBP's current position, most of the bands used in the production of the Company's traditional watches imported into the

-U.S. became subject to the U.S. special 15% tariff effective September 1, 2019, although the tariff rate was decreased to 7.5% effective February 14, 2020 in connection with the "Phase One" trade agreement between the United States and China signed on January 15, 2020.
+Under CBP's current position, most of the bands used in the production of the Company's traditional watches imported into the U.S. became subject to the U.S. special 15% tariff effective September 1, 2019, although the tariff rate was decreased to 7.5% effective February 14, 2020.